-The sale of shares is subject to stamp duty at a rate of 1% of the consideration for the shares (or the market value of the shares, if higher).
-Since 5 June 2017, there is an exemption from stamp duty in relation to the transfer of shares and marketable securities of companies listed on the Enterprise Securities Market of the Irish Stock Exchange.
+The sale of shares is generally subject to stamp duty at a rate of 1% of the consideration for the shares (or the market value of the shares, if higher).
+The sale of shares which derive the greater part of their value directly or indirectly from Irish real estate is subject to stamp duty at the rate of 6% of the consideration for the shares (or the market value of the shares, if higher).
+There is an exemption from stamp duty in relation to the transfer of shares and marketable securities of companies listed on the Enterprise Securities Market of the Irish Stock Exchange.
 The stampable instrument is the stock transfer form.